 Tag, you're it! 🏃♀️With your tool belt of tags assembled and Collection Champs by your side, it's time to tag any existing knowledge using your tag Structure as your guide.
 Re-tag the Collection by either navigating through each Card on your Boards or utilizing Card Manager to tag Card quickly by using Guru's bulk tag action.

-- As you work through tagging the Collections, make a note of any additional tags you may want to add to the Team specific tags or ALL team tags.
-This is great to to find any tags you might have overlooked!
+As you work through tagging the Collections, make a note of any additional tags you may want to add to the Team-specific tags or ALL team tags.
+This is great to find any tags you might have overlooked!

-- Once you are finished tagging a Collection, give you and your Collection Champs a virtual high-five 🤚for doing an awesome job.
+Once you are finished tagging a Collection, give yourself and your Collection Champs a virtual high-five 🤚for doing an awesome job.

 7. Educate the broader team on how to use Tags

-Share the wisdom to help your team! 🤓 Now that your Collection or Collections are tagged in adherence to your shiny new tag Structure, it's time to educate the broader for how to use them to both search and create Cards.
+Share the wisdom to help your team! 🤓 Now that your Collection or Collections are tagged in adherence to your shiny new tag Structure, it's time to educate the broader group on how to use them to both search and create Cards.

-- Send a Knowledge Alert on this Card and make sure to point out what tags are in the ALL Team tags and which tags are in the specific Team tag Categories relevant to them/
+Send an announcement on this Card and make sure to point out what tags are in the ALL Team tags and which tags are in the specific Team tag Categories relevant to them/

 For Card Creation:

-In order to make sure tag structure aligns with your team's Knowledge Philosophy, you need to monitor, audit and create new tags as your knowledge in Guru grows and evolves.
+In order to make sure the tag structure aligns with your team's Knowledge Philosophy, you need to monitor, audit, and create new tags as your knowledge in Guru grows and evolves.